Canonical maps of surfaces defined by Abelian covers: Introduction

 In this paper, we show that if the canonical map is an abelian cover over $\mathbb{P}^2$ then the only possible canonical degrees of a surface of general type are $2, 3, 4, 6, 8, 9, 16$ by explicit constructions.
-Moreover, by using abelian cover, we construct a new Campedelli surface and list the defining equations for Perssson's surface and Tan's surfaces with odd canonical degrees.
+Moreover, by using abelian cover, we list the defining equations for Perssson's surface and Tan's surfaces with odd canonical degrees.

 We list our main theorems as follows.

 \begin{theorem} Assume $\varphi: X\longrightarrow\mathbb{P}^2$ is an abelian cover. \begin{enumerate} \item[(1)] Let $\deg\varphi=16$, then $\varphi=\varphi_{K_X}$ if and only if $X$ is defined by